Jarlei3m/Gostack-Git-Repo-Storage-ReactJS/README.md

 ## 📂 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more information.
+This project is licensed under the MIT License.